towianisci/retropad/README.md

 - **Drag & Drop**: Drop files directly into the window to open them
 - **Smart File I/O**: Detects UTF-8/UTF-16/ANSI BOMs, saves with UTF-8 BOM by default
 - **Printing**: Full printing support with page setup dialog for margins and orientation
+- **Settings Persistence**: Word wrap, status bar visibility, and font preferences are saved to the Windows registry and restored on next launch
 - **Application Icon**: Custom icon from `res/retropad.ico`

 ## Project Layout